-NewAthena X-ray Advances: ACO Science Webinars
+NewAthena X-ray Advances: NASST and ACO Science Webinars

-Beginning in 2022, the ASST and ACO launched the “Athena X-ray Advances: ASST & ACO Science Webinars”.
-These science seminars are focused on the science case of Athena and are aimed at keeping the Athena community aware of exciting new science in areas relevant to Athena's capabilities.
-The entire series is in principle thought for members of the Athena community but, of course, it is open to the wider astronomy community.
+Beginning in 2022, the ASST and ACO launched the “Athena X-ray Advances: ASST & ACO Science Webinars”, which were reformulated in November 2023 as “NewAthena X-ray Advances: NASST & ACO Science Webinars.”
+These science seminars focus on the scientific case for NewAthena and aim to keep the NewAthena community informed about exciting developments relevant to Athena’s capabilities.
+The series is primarily intended for members of the NewAthena community but is open to the wider astronomy community.

 Recorded webinars